fivesixzero/Pew/readme.md

 * Some tests may not pass depending on the credentials you provide, their permissions and other factors (e.g., being in an NPC corp will cause most corp tests to fail).

 * This project was last updated by its original author in 2012.
 It was forked and picked up for updating in April 2016.
-Currently it is functional for most API endpoints but fails on some - work is being done to resolve this.